 Often times it is cheaper for the bookstore to purchase new versions of text as part of a package.
 When this happens the bookstore, only buys new books as part of the package and buys back from students used books.
 Most packages contain online access codes that allow you to utilize textbook specific online supplements.

 - If the bookstore can obtain used books (in quantity) at a cheaper price then the package AND the teacher doesn't require components in the package, the listing in the bookstore will use the word "choose" to let the student know that they have a choice in purchases.

 - If the bookstore can not obtain used books (in quantity) at a cheaper price then the package, the listing in the bookstore will use the word "required" despite the fact that all components in the package are not required.

 - If a teacher requires the components of the package, the package will be listed as "required".

 All math classes have material that must be purchased for that class; the exact requirements for each teacher can be found listed by semester under Current Students.

 The answer to this depends primarily on whether or not your teacher requires you to purchase an access code in order to complete online homework.
 Since the cost for a stand alone access code averages $80, it is rarely cheaper to purchase a used book if your teacher requires the access code.

-If your teacher requires an access code and you purchase the text with an access code from another vendor, it is your responsibility to verify that the access code will work with our system.
-If you purchase a used textbook without an access code, and your teacher requires an access code, it is your responsibilty to purchase the access code as a standalone (averages about $80).
+If your teacher requires an access code found in the SMC packages and you chose to purchase the text from another vendor, it is your responsibility to purchase the access code that will work with the SMC system as a standalone access code (average cost of standalones about $80).